yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 In implementing a robust and trustworthy ML method, providing a comprehensive data description, adhering to a correct optimization protocol, and ensuring that the model is clearly defined and openly accessible are critical first steps.
 Equally important is employing a valid assessment methodology to evaluate the final model.

-???
-Note "Further Reading"
+> **Note: Further Reading**
-	In biological research, there are two main types of evaluation scenarios for ML models:
+> In biological research, there are two main types of evaluation scenarios for ML models:

-	1. __Experimental Validation:__ This involves validating the predictions made by the ML model through laboratory experiments.
+	1. Experimental Validation: This involves validating the predictions made by the ML model through laboratory experiments.
 Although highly desirable, this approach is often beyond the scope of many ML studies.

-	2. __Computational Assessment:__ This involves evaluating the model's performance using established metrics.
+	2. Computational Assessment: This involves evaluating the model's performance using established metrics.
 This section focuses on computational assessment and highlights a few potential risks.

 	When it comes to performance metrics, which are quantifiable indicators of a model's ability to address a specific task, there are numerous metrics available for various ML classification and regression problems.
 The wide range of options, along with the domain-specific knowledge needed to choose the right metrics, can result in the selection of inappropriate performance measures.
 It is advisable to use metrics recommended by critical assessment communities relevant to biological ML models, such as the Critical Assessment of Protein Function Annotation (CAFA) and the Critical Assessment of Genome Interpretation (CAGI).